Upcoming Events

 For daily/weekly events, see the information on the Services and Live Events page and the Calendar!

-ECHO news for June
+ECHO news for Fall

-ST. Mark’s is asked to bring bags of food to church each sunday in June for echo’s food drive!!!
+ST. Mark’s is asked to bring bags of food to church each sunday in October for echo’s food drive!!!

 ECHO needs our help!

 Since ECHO has moved to the “food choice” mode, which allows clients to select the food they will actually use, the food room has had to purchase many items not normally donated.
 We can help!
-Starting Sunday, June 8, there will be bags in the narthex with lists of needed food attached.
+Starting Sunday, October 5, there will be bags in the narthex with lists of needed food attached.
 Please take a bag and return it with any of the listed items.

 Please note that ECHO cannot use expired items, nor perishable ones.
 If you desire to donate perishable items, please take them directly to ECHO.
 Click HERE for their most needed items.